ibikhaliq/IDetect/README.md

 # IDetect
+Hello!
-aaaaA real-time facial recognition system built with Python and OpenCV that detects, encodes, and identifies faces using live camera feed.
+A real-time facial recognition system built with Python and OpenCV that detects, encodes, and identifies faces using live camera feed.
 The system compares faces with known encodings to mark attendance or verify identity, making it useful for security and automation applications.
 Features:
 🔍 Detects and recognizes faces in real time using webcam